St Joseph's School - A Catholic Voluntary Academy

 At St Joseph’s, Phonics is taught from Nursery to Year 2, with additional support for any children who are in need of Phonics provision in Key Stage Two.

-• Read, Write Inc lessons take place for 40 minutes, 5 times a week for Year 1 and Year 2 children.
+• Read, Write Inc lessons take place daily for 35 minutes, 5 times a week for Reception, Year 1 and Year 2 children.

 • Every six weeks the children who are accessing the Read, Write Inc programme are assessed using the Read, Write Inc assessments.
 From this, the Reading leader will determine whether a child has moved into the next group or not.